Legal

 Where you connect Gmail, we access email subjects, dates, and message content from threads between you and the customer associated with a dispute, using the read-only gmail.readonly scope.
 We never send, modify, or delete messages.
 Our use of Google user data adheres to the Google API Services User Data Policy, including the Limited Use requirements (see Section 8).

-If and when the forthcoming pre-dispute alert tier launches, it will process Alert Data — pre-dispute alert data from card networks (Ethoca for Mastercard and Verifi / RDR for Visa), received through a third-party reseller, including Cardholder identifiers, disputed-transaction details, and the pre-dispute reason.
+Where a Merchant enrolls in alert-based Prevention, we process Alert Data — pre-dispute alert data from the card networks’ alert programs (Ethoca for Mastercard and Verifi RDR for Visa), received through a third-party alert infrastructure provider — including Cardholder identifiers, disputed-transaction details, and the pre-dispute reason.
+We use Alert Data to resolve the alerted transaction under the Merchant’s configured rules (for example, by an automated refund) and to bill per-prevention Fees.
 Because Alert Data is not collected from the Cardholder, the indirect-collection notice in Section 10 applies.
-This tier is not currently offered.

 3.5 Cardholder email for EFW Emails

-Where you enable EFW Emails, we process a Cardholder email address and the minimum transaction context needed to send a verification email in which you are the legal sender (“{Merchant} via ChargePilot”).
+Where you enable EFW Emails, we process a Cardholder email address and the minimum transaction context needed to send a verification email displayed as “{Merchant} via ChargePilot.”
 We do not use Cardholder email addresses for our own marketing.

 3.6 Account and usage data